ECCC-MSC/open-data/canada.ca_upcoming/readme_en.md

 # Meteorological Service of Canada public data documentation

-Short description: access MSC public data, free of charge, acknowledge the source
+The Meteorological Service of Canada makes weather, climate and water data available to private sector, academics, and the general public.
+Access to this open data is anonymous and free of charge.

 ## Table of Content

 1. [MSC meteorological data](msc-data/readme_en.md)
-    * Short description here: list of MSC public data and their descriptions
+    * The Meteorological Service of Canada provides up-to-date information on past, present and future weather conditions, climate and water information over Canada and the world.
+The main categories of data available are:
+      * Weather alerts and public forecasts
+      * Weather and water observations
+        * Alex note: I don't like 'Weather and water'... but I don't want to use "hydrological and hydrometric", too long...
+Suggestions?*
+      * Weather and water forecasts
+      * Climate data

 2. Data access
-    * Generic description: anonymous, free of charge, acknowledge the source
+    * Generic description: anonymous, free of charge, acknowledge the source.
+24/7 ops servers with user support provided on a best effort basis
     * [MSC Datamart](msc-datamart/readme_en.md)
         * Short description: MSC Datamart, weather data files available on an http server
     * [MSC GeoMet](msc-geomet/readme_en.md)